-Millions of women in the UK are living with Irritable Bowel Syndrome – but what exactly is it and what’s the best way to manage the condition?
+Millions of people in the UK are living with Irritable Bowel Syndrome – but what exactly is it and what’s the best way to manage the condition?

 What is IBS?

 IBS is a long-term condition of the digestive system which can be painful and difficult to live with if you don’t have your symptoms under control.
 The symptoms tend to flare up in bouts lasting anywhere from a few days to a few months1, and the symptoms themselves vary from person to person.
 However, the most common symptoms of IBS are:

 - Excessive wind